Protect Your Vital Legal Rights in a Workplace Disability Discrimination Case

-- The employer or other covered entity shall either grant the applicant’s or employee’s requested accommodation, or reject it after due consideration, and initiate discussion with the applicant or employee regarding alternative accommodations.
+- The employer or other covered entity shall either grant the applicant’s or employee’s requested accommodation, or reject it after due consideration, and initiate a discussion with the applicant or employee regarding alternative accommodations.

 - When the disability or need for reasonable accommodation is not obvious, and the applicant or employee has not already provided the employer or other covered entity with reasonable medical documentation confirming the existence of the disability and the need for reasonable accommodation, the employer or other covered entity may require the applicant or employee to provide such reasonable medical documentation.

-- When the employer or other covered entity has received reasonable medical documentation, it shall not ask the applicant or employee about the underlying medical cause of the disability, but may require medical information, and second opinions from other health care providers.
+- When the employer or other covered entity has received reasonable medical documentation, it shall not ask the applicant or employee about the underlying medical cause of the disability, but may require medical information and second opinions from other health care providers.

-- If information provided by the applicant or employee needs clarification, then the employer or other covered entity shall identify the issues that need clarification, specify what further information is needed, and allow the applicant or employee a reasonable time to produce the supplemental information.
+- If the information provided by the applicant or employee needs clarification, then the employer or other covered entity shall identify the issues that need clarification, specify what further information is needed, and allow the applicant or employee a reasonable time to produce the supplemental information.